appressoas/cradmin_legacy/docs/apps.cradmin_resetpassword.rst

 `cradmin_resetpassword` --- A password reset workflow
 #####################################################

-The purpose of the :mod:`django_cradmin.apps.cradmin_resetpassword` app is to provide a general purpose password reset workflow.
+The purpose of the :mod:`cradmin_legacy.apps.cradmin_resetpassword` app is to provide a general purpose password reset workflow.

 It is designed to work with any user model as long as it